deeanndaps11/deeanndaps11/README.md

 - 🌱 I’m currently learning python programming
 - 💞️ I’m looking to collaborate on a school management system project
 -
-- 📫 How to reach me dapaahannette@gmail.com
+- 📫 How to reach me dapaahannette@gmail.com    telegram : @pleasedonttextme
 -

 <!---